srobotta/moodle-net-prototype/deploy_dev.md

 -rw------- 1 ubuntu ubuntu 2484 Jun  5 15:27 saml.pem
 ```

+The two saml files are for our SSO and are missing in the default MoodleNet installation.

 ### Start/Stop script

 Because of some configuration changes and troubleshooting I needed an easy start/stop service.